- College of Undergraduate Studies

-Interdisciplinary Studies is a university-wide program leading to either the Bachelor of Arts or the Bachelor of Science in Interdisciplinary Studies, depending on the concentration of work selected in consultation with an Interdisciplinary Studies adviser.
-The program is administered through the Office of Interdisciplinary Studies and is designed for academic flexibility.
+Interdisciplinary Studies is a university-wide program leading to either the Bachelor of Arts or the Bachelor of Science in Interdisciplinary Studies, depending on the concentration of work selected in consultation with an Interdisciplinary Studies advisor.
+The program is administered through the Department of Interdisciplinary Studies and is designed for academic flexibility.
 It recognizes that there are many combinations of courses that meet the needs of individual students.

 Interdisciplinary Studies (B.A. or BS) may be completed fully online, although not all elective options or program prerequisites may be offered online.
 Newly admitted students choosing to complete this program exclusively via UCF online classes may enroll with a reduction in campus-based fees.

 - Students who change degree programs and select this major must adopt the most current catalog.

 - Students must have declared an Interdisciplinary Studies major at least two semesters before graduation.

 - Research, Internship, and Independent study credit cannot be used in this major without prior approval from Interdisciplinary Studies.
 Meet with a college advisor for additional information.

 - Co-op credit cannot be used in this major.